brunoody/CiWA-lang/Readme.md

     It was originally written through C - thus being called CiWA - and compiled directly to wasm.

 -- There are two basic ways of syntax writting:
-    1. with arrow-function-like code after a condition or loop (which means inline code, working only for a single command), or
+    1. with arrow-function-like code after a condition/loop condition - for inline code, or
-    2. with the use of the special word 'end' to finish the block.
+    2. with the use of the special word 'end' to start and finish the block.

 # Some syntax basic examples:
-## With arrow-function-like (a block of a single command):
+## With arrow-function-like (inline code sequence):

     ### For loops:
 for items => int i, var item => ...         <<<--- from the list 'items' it extracts the key 'i' and the value 'item' as a tuple

-for items => item => ...                    <<<--- from the list 'items' it extracts the tuple (key, value) as well, but only keeps the value 'item' stored in memory
+for items => var item => ...                <<<--- from the list 'items' it extracts the tuple (key, value) as well, but only keeps the value 'item' stored in memory

-for range[-n:n] => int i => ...             <<<--- standard 'for' loop with no Array/List as anchor - from '-n' to 'n'
+for -n:n => int i => ...                    <<<--- standard 'for' loop with no Array/List as anchor - from '-n' to 'n'

     ### Other:
 if i > 0 => ...